 It is not required for cyclists or moped drivers to have liability insurance.6

-Electric bicycle riders are not required to wear protective headgear, though it is highly encouraged and can prevent serious injuries.
-Starting October 1, 2019, moped drivers will be required to wear helmets like motorcyclists are.7
+Electric bicycle riders do not have to wear protective headgear, though they should wear helmets anyway since they can prevent serious injuries.
+Starting October 1, 2019, moped drivers do have to wear helmets like motorcyclists are.7

 Moped helmets must meet the following requirements: